gicentre/litvis/documents/tutorials/introducingElm/elmIntroduction3.md

 When we pattern match tagged types with `case ... of` we need to give a name to the tag so we can do something with its value.
 In the example above we called that name `credits` so we could handle it in building a string describing the course assessment.

-## Elm's built-in union types
+## Elm's built-in custom types

-Elm has a few of its own tagged union types that are handy for representing uncertain values.
+Elm has a few of its own tagged custom types that are handy for representing uncertain values.

 ### Maybe